OffchainLabs/nitro/docs/inside-arbitrum-nitro/inside_arbitrum_nitro.md

 #### L1 calldata fees

-L1 calldata fees exist because the sequencer, or the batch poster which posts the sequencer's transaction batches on Ethereum,  incurs costs in L1 gas to post transactions on Ethereum as calldata.
+L1 calldata fees exist because the Sequencer, or the batch poster which posts the Sequencer's transaction batches on Ethereum, incurs costs in L1 gas to post transactions on Ethereum as calldata.
 Funds collected in L1 calldata fees are credited to the batch poster to cover its costs.

-Every transaction that comes in through the sequencer will pay an L1 calldata fee.
+Every transaction that comes in through the Sequencer will pay an L1 calldata fee.
 Transactions that come in through the delayed inbox do not pay this fee because they don't add to batch posting costs--but these transactions pay gas fees to Ethereum when they are put into the delayed inbox.

-The L1 pricing algorithm assigns an L1 calldata fee to each sequencer transaction.
+The L1 pricing algorithm assigns an L1 calldata fee to each Sequencer transaction.
 First, it computes the transaction's size, which is an estimate of how many bytes the transaction will add to the compressed batch it is in; the formula for this includes an estimate of how compressible the transaction is.
-Second, it multiplies the computed size estimate by the current price per esimated byte, to determine the transaction's L1 calldata wei, in wei.
+Second, it multiplies the computed size estimate by the current price per estimated byte, to determine the transaction's L1 calldata wei, in wei.
 Finally, it divides this cost by the current L2 basefee to translate the fee into L2 gas units.
 The result is reported as the "poster fee" for the transaction.

 The price per estimated byte is set by a dynamic algorithm that compares the total L1 calldata fees collected to the total fees actually paid by batch posters, and tries to bring the two as close to equality as possible.
 If the batch posters' costs have been less than fee receipts, the price will increase, and if batch poster costs have exceeded fee receipts, the price will decrease.